 Housing is provided in private homes in the Chestertown area.
 Accepted apprentices will receive a housing questionnaire to fill out so that we may match guests and hosts appropriately.
 Apprentices are expected to treat their hosts with respect — hosts have been generous enough to open their homes to Festival musicians and receive no compensation for doing so!
 Most hosts are able to provide laundry facilities, internet access, and sometimes kitchen facilities.
 Hosts are not required to provide meals, although some do invite their guests to eat with them when schedules permit.

 The age of most apprentices ranges from 20 — 30.
 All apprentices must be 18 years of age or older.
 Occasionally, exceptions may be made to accept extraordinarily talented students of less than 18 years of age, if the student provides a chaperone and has permission from a parent or guardian to attend.
 There is no upper age limit.

 - Bring your own black music stand to all events.

 - Perfume or cologne should not be worn at performances.

-- Musicians who come late or forget their sheet music to rehearsals must buy a round of drinks for everyone in their section after that evening’s performance.
-Musicians who come late or forget their music to a performance will be shot.
+- Musicians who come late or forget their sheet music must buy a round of drinks for everyone in their section after that evening’s performance.
 For Festival activities, always arrive sober and on time.